SalmanKhan18/sitecore-dev-vbox/README.md

 # Pre Requisite To Setup Sitecore VBox

 1. Virtual Box <br>
-	You can download the latest Virtual Box from [here](https://www.virtualbox.org/wiki/Downloads).
+	You can download the Virtual Box from [here](https://www.virtualbox.org/wiki/Downloads).

+2. Packer
+	You can download Packer from [here](https://www.packer.io/downloads.html).

-2. Vagrant <br>
+3. Vagrant <br>
-	You can download the latest Vagrant from [here](https://www.vagrantup.com/downloads.html).
+	You can download Vagrant from [here](https://www.vagrantup.com/downloads.html).

 # Stack Description